KYLE'S WORLD

 4. place the 1/2 stick of butter on top of the roast

-5. place your desired amoung of the pepperoncini peppers from the jar into the pot (i use around 8)
+5. place your desired amount of the pepperoncini peppers from the jar into the pot (anywhere none to 1/2 jar)

 6. cook on low for 8 hours. once done, take out the roast, shred it with two forks, and put it back in the pot to sit for at least a few minutes before serving